With the release of HMD risin 8 core CPI use, we put together the best bang for the buck.

 The numbers I’ll be quoting are without quick sync because unlike a real Mac using quick sync on a hack and Tosh makes it less reliable.

-So in a business environment, we don’t use it, but I will listed below so you guys can check out those numbers as well.
+So in a business environment, we don’t use it, but I will list it below so you guys can check out those numbers.

-In our five minute tended to be test, Ryazan is about seventy four percent faster than our Hakon Tosh without quick sink in Fourcade, there’s less difference, but still a solid thirty seven percent advantage.
+In our 5 minutes tend to be tested, Ryazan is about 74 percent faster than our Hakon Tosh without a quick sink in Fourcade, there’s less difference, but still a solid 37 percent advantage.
 Moving onto the toughest four by four K test are hacking.
-Tosh takes the lead here being forty five percent faster once again.
+Tosh takes the lead here being 45 percent once again.

 That was without quick so if you missed the numbers you can wash that part again.

-But like I mentioned, we don’t use Quix ink on our Hakon Tosh as far as timeline’s moon.
-This both systems can play back full resolution Fourcade with a few effects if you stabilize footage.
+But like I mentioned, we don’t use Quix ink on our Hakon Tosh timeline’s moon.
+This both systems can playback full resolution Fourcade with a few effects if you stabilize footage.

-This is where Final Cut Kills premiere with a twenty second Fourcade clip taking only 14 seconds to analyze compared to six minutes.
+This is where Final Cut Kills premiere with a 20-second Fourcade clip taking only 14 seconds to analyze compared to 6minutes.

 This isn’t because of rising but premier pros inefficiencies where it only uses about 10 percent of the processor and none of the graphics card compared to final cut, which maxes out both the C.P.U and g.P you resulting in very fast speeds.

-This is great for video editors since a majority of them use premier pro.
+This is great for video editors since a majority use a premier pro.

 And if Adobe finally steps up and starts to optimize their system to use more than 50 to 60 percent of this processor, it’s gonna be even better if you haven’t seen our full rise in video.
 Definitely.

 Check that out.
-We’ll have a card up above and a link in the article description, along with a full parts list to the system and a link to our patron page.
+We’ll have a card up above and a link in the article description, along with a full parts list to the system and a link patron page.